typestack/class-transformer/README.md

 ```

 In this code you can use `users[0].id`, you can also use `users[0].firstName` and `users[0].lastName`.
-However you cannot use `users[0].getName()` or `users[0].isAdult()` because "users" actually is
+However you cannot use `users[0].getName()` or `users[0].isAdult()` because "users" is actually
-array of plain javascript objects, not instances of User object.
+an array of plain Javascript objects, not instances of the User class.
-You actually lied to compiler when you said that its `users: User[]`.
+You actually lied to the compiler when you said that it's `users: User[]`.

-So what to do?
-How to make a `users` array of instances of `User` objects instead of plain javascript objects?
+So, what should you do?
+How do we turn the `users` array into a set of `User` objects instead of plain Javascript objects?
-Solution is to create new instances of User object and manually copy all properties to new objects.
+One solution is to create new instances of the User object and manually copy all of its properties to new objects.
-But things may go wrong very fast once you have a more complex object hierarchy.
+But things may go wrong very quickly once you have a more complex object hierarchy.

-Alternatives?
-Yes, you can use class-transformer.
-Purpose of this library is to help you to map you plain javascript
+Alternatively, you can use class-transformer.
+The purpose of this library is to help you to map plain Javascript
-objects to the instances of classes you have.
+objects to the instances of the classes you have.

-This library also great for models exposed in your APIs,
+This library is also great for models exposed in your APIs,
 because it provides a great tooling to control what your models are exposing in your API.
-Here is example how it will look like:
+Here is example of what it will look like:

 ```typescript
 fetch('users.json').then((users: Object[]) => {